cssnr/stack-deploy-action/README.md

 This action deploys a docker stack from a compose file to a remote docker host using SSH Password or Key File Authentication.
 You can also optionally authenticate against a private registry using a username and password.

+This action uses a remote docker context to deploy the stack from the working directory allowing you to easily prepare the workspace for deployment.

 For more details see [action.yaml](action.yaml) and [src/main.sh](src/main.sh).

 **Portainer Users:** You can deploy directly to Portainer with: [cssnr/portainer-stack-deploy-action](https://github.com/cssnr/portainer-stack-deploy-action)